The Pros and Cons of Affordable Care Act

 The ACA has been instrumental in achieving improved health outcomes across various dimensions:

-• Reduction in Hospital Infection Rates: The Affordable Care Act implemented measures to incentivize hospitals to reduce preventable infections, leading to a marked decrease in hospital-acquired infections and associated healthcare costs.
+• Lowering Hospital Infection Rates: The Affordable Care Act encouraged hospitals to cut down on preventable infections.
+This led to a significant drop in hospital-acquired infections and lower healthcare costs.

-• Access to Prescription Drugs: The expansion of coverage under the ACA has made prescription drugs more accessible to a wider segment of the population, enhancing the management of chronic conditions and overall health.
+• Access to Prescription Drugs: The ACA has expanded coverage for prescription drugs.
+This makes them more accessible to more people.
+As a result, it helps manage chronic conditions and improves overall health.

 Improvement in Insurance Premiums